 Dr. J.J.
 Trey Crisco is using accelerometers to study sports-related concussions.
 Director of the Bioengineering Laboratory in the Department of Orthopedics at the Warren Alpert Medical School of Brown University.
 He was one of the co-authors of a recent report in Neurology studying college athletes.
 The findings: “Repetitive head impacts over the course of a single season may negatively impact learning in some collegiate athletes.”

-Dr. Crisco said pointed out: “Our technology and studies have been focused at understanding the link between head-impact biomechanics and acute brain injury.
+Dr. Crisco pointed out to me: “Our technology and studies have been focused at understanding the link between head-impact biomechanics and acute brain injury.
 We have accomplished quite a lot in the past five years in advancing our understanding of the biomechanics, but establishing definitive relationships with concussion injury remains.”
-Football: Chilling medical news for pros and teens, Sunday, Providence Journal.

 Kids hate sitting out the game